Gulnur-Altan/BB-Scenario/go/go-intro-9/en_step2.md

 Go functions can return multiple values, which is a handy feature.
 Here's an example of a function that calculates the quotient and remainder of two numbers:

+In this scenario step you can paste the code into the same main file

 ```
 package main